-Action/Strategy Current Stage Key Performance Indicators Continue the implementation of the City's Waste Management Strategy 2005 through the development of associated action plans to ensure that strategies are achieved and reported.
+Action Reference Action/Strategy Current Stage Key Performance Indicators 5.1.1 Continue the implementation of the City's Waste Management Strategy 2005 through the development of associated action plans to ensure that strategies are achieved and reported.
 Implementation Progress reported annually.
-Review the Waste Management Strategy 2005.
+5.1.2 Continue to provide an effective kerbside recycling service.
+Ongoing Achieve a customer service satisfaction rating in excess of 70%.
+5.1.3 Review the Waste Management Strategy 2005.
 Review Review undertaken by Dec 2008.
-Develop an awareness program, including a point of reference website that provides information on all of the City's waste management activities, for the community.
+5.1.4 Develop an awareness program, including a point of reference website that provides information on all of the City's waste management activities, for the community.
 Development Awareness program and website developed by Dec 2007 and updated as necessary thereafter.
-Ensure the City's policies relating to waste management are continually reviewed and updated.
-Review Policies reviewed annually To actively participate in the Resource Recovery Facility and to support the Mindarie Regional Council in the facility's management.
+5.1.5 Ensure the City's policies relating to waste management are continually reviewed and updated.
+Review Policies reviewed annually.
+5.1.6 To actively participate in the Resource Recovery Facility and to support the Mindarie Regional Council in the facility's management.
 Ongoing Membership is renewed annually.